Triphala: More Than Just a Digestive Tonic

 Traditionally, Triphala comes in many different forms, including the Triphala tablets available from Maharishi Ayurveda Products International.

 Triphala can also be mixed with other herbs in compound formulations.
-Triphala Guggulu, for instance, is much more powerful than Guggulu alone.
+Triphala Guggulu, for instance, is much more powerful than Guggulu (Guggul) alone.

 A powerful rasayana